usman-u/py-mcast/README.md

-* A simple python program to generate multicast traffic for a multicast group.
+* A simple python program to generate multicast traffic on a multicast group.
 * Uses python sockets.

 ---